NASAWorldWind/WorldWindServerKit/README.md

 You will need to create a .tgz version of the .zip file for inclusion in the Linux distribution.

+### Test Procedures

+The integration tests are now run via a script via Maven and a JMeter maven plugin.
+The tests can be run in Travis-CI and on a local development workstation.

+    To run the tests locally, run ./travis/run_integration_tests.sh (Linux/Ubuntu only at this time).
+    See the worldwind-geoserver/src/test/uris folder for the URI CSV files used by the JMeter tests.
+    Review the worldwind-geoserver/src/test/jmeter folder for the JMeter test plans.
+    Examine the worldwind-geoserver POM file for the integration test profiles.

 ## Running